tzo11/Terraform-modules/EC2/examples/README.md

 # EC2 Module - Examples

-This folder contains example configurations for using the EC2 module.
+This folder contains example configurations for using the EC2 module with tfvars and proper variable passing.

 ## Files Included

 ### 1. `terraform.tfvars`
-**Purpose:** Example variable values for the EC2 module
+Example variable values showing:

-**What it shows:**
 - AWS region configuration
 - Instance count and type
 - VPC, subnet, and security group setup